Best clubs in Edinburgh

 One of Edinburgh’s most atmospheric venues enjoys a location like no other, hewn out of a series of brick arches underneath the city’s famous Old Town.
 Across two dancefloors, state-of-the-art sound systems play a forward-thinking blend of house, techno and bass seven nights a week.
 The repertoire of weekly and monthly residencies is switched up every few months to keep things fresh, but it generally follows a format of cheaper or free entry residents’ nights earlier in the week, with larger fees at the weekend.

 The Bongo Club occupies a distinctly bohemian library-basement location with a character all of its own, offering occasional gigs, theatre workshops and a monthly ‘rock ‘n’ roll ping pong’ event.
-The clubbing programme is the highlight, however, and a selection of weekly and monthly residencies cover a range of genres that Edinburgh rarely hosts elsewhere.
-Throughout most of the week (Sundays and Mondays tend to go dark) expect to hear hip hop, reggae, drum & bass, soul and much more.
+The clubbing programme is the highlight, however, and a selection of weekly and monthly residencies cover a range of genres Edinburgh rarely hosts elsewhere.
+Throughout most of the week (Sundays and Mondays tend to go dark) expect to hear hip hop, reggae, drum and bass, soul and much more.

 Housing just a few hundred across the main dancefloor and the balcony above, the Liquid Room is a dark box in the basement of a 19th-century church on Victoria Street.
 Its diverse clubbing menu incorporates indie and retro nights at one end of the spectrum and high-profile house and techno parties at the other.
 It also hosts smaller-scale nights in a recently added new extension to the rear of the building, the Annexe.